david-salac/NetCDF4-variable-streamer/README.md

 fh.close()
 ```

-## How to use the script for reading in chunks?
+## How to use the script for reading in chunks from the variable?
 The purpose of this part is to read from the NetCDF4 variable in some chunks
 of the defined size.
 Logic is the opposite of the streaming logic described
 above.